-Prerequisite: EMS 122, EMS 130, and EMS 160 Corequisite: None Local Prerequisite: Enrollment in EMS program Local Corequisite: None
+Prerequisite: EMS 122, EMS 130, and EMS 160

 This course provides an in-depth study of cardiovascular emergencies and is required for paramedic certification.
 Topics include assessment and treatment of cardiac emergencies, cardiac pharmacology, and patient care.
 Upon completion, students should be able to manage the cardiac patient.